 The monsoons and summer heat make June through September the low season.

 Mumbai, the vibrant capital of the Indian state of Maharashtra, is the largest city in the country and home to the Bollywood film industry.
-In contrast to its northern equivalent of Delhi, Mumbai is a fast-paced and cosmopolitan city, the commercial capital of India and one of the most heavily populated cities in the world.

 There is some superb colonial architecture in Mumbai, such as the UNESCO Heritage railway station of Chhatrapati Shivaji Terminus, previously known as Victoria Terminus, and the High Court.
 Nearby, Marine Drive has many Art Deco style buildings, such as the Regal Cinema.
 Also in this region of South Mumbai are several museums and art galleries, such as the National Gallery of Modern Art and the Chhatrapati Shivaji Maharaj Vastu Sangrahalaya, previously known as the Prince of Wales Museum.
 The Nehru Centre is home to the excellent Nehru Centre Art Gallery and Nehru Science Centre.

 Mumbai has some nice green areas amidst the concrete, such as the Sanjay Gandhi National Park, the Hanging Gardens on Malabar Drive and the Mumbai Port Trust Garden.
 There are also several temples which make pleasant excursions, including the Global Vipassana Pagoda and Hare Krishna temples.